Robert Vega, Director FAC 18 / 2304 Whitis Ave. Stop G6200 78712-1508 • 512-471-7900

 Special librarians help members of the organization access stored information and documents.

 Archivists work with materials deemed to have long-term value.
 Their job is similar to a curator’s job in a museum, but archivists tend to work more with printed materials than the broader range of cultural objects a curator handles.
 Archivists may be charged with acquiring new materials or collections, cataloging materials, preserving them, and managing access to them.
-Typically, a degree in library science is required, but if you gain some experience working with archived materials as part of an internship, you make have a shot at archivist jobs.
+Typically, a degree in library science is required, but if you gain some experience working with archived materials as part of an internship, you may have a shot at archivist jobs.

 • Apply for internships at some of UT’s archives, such as the Harry Ransom Center or the Center for American History.